ClusterHQ/flocker/docs/gettingstarted/quickstart.rst

          OS X
          ^^^^

-         Install the flocker-cli client on your Mac (requires homebrew):
+         Install the flocker-cli client on your Mac (requires Homebrew):

          .. code-block:: console